Rena Margulies Chernoff: Surviving The Holocaust

 In the years leading up to World War II, millions of Jews were forced to live in urban ghettos.
 By December 1941, Hitler decided to kill all Jews living in Europe.
 During the Holocaust the population of European Jewish was reduced from 9,740,000 to 3,642,000.

-Chernoff's hometown of Tomaszów Mazowiecki, had nearly 14,000 Jewish residents prior to War World II; only 250 survived the Holocaust.
+Chernoff's hometown of Tomaszów Mazowiecki, had nearly 14,000 Jewish residents prior to World War II; only 250 survived the Holocaust.
 Chernoff was six years old when Germany conquered Tomaszow.
 As a ten year old, she toiled in the Blizyn slave labor camp, 57 miles from Tomaszow in the Radom district of Poland, and was later moved to Birkenau, within the Auschwitz camp, where she was tattooed with the identification number A-15647.

 Life in the United States

 At the war's end, Rena Chernoff and her mother had both survived the Holocaust.
 She and her mother returned to Tomaszow.
 There, they confronted anti-Semitism from local townspeople.
 They left Tomaszow in June 1946 to reside in a displaced persons camp in occupied Germany.
 She lived in the Schlachtensee Displaced Persons Camp from June 19 until August 7, 1946, and then in the Heidenheim camp until October 1949.
 On October 13, 1949, She emigrated to the United States, arriving in, New York on October 13, 1949.
 Chernoff found a new home in the United States, where she started a family, earned a master's degree, and became a teacher.
 In 1992, Rena Chernoff took her son, daughter, and husband back to Poland.